 This isn't to say that hot wallets are completely insecure – they're just less secure than cold wallets.
-Hot wallets are superior on the usability front, and thus are the generally-preferred option for holding smaller balances.
+Hot wallets are superior on the usability front and thus are the generally preferred option for holding smaller balances.

 Hardware wallets (such as the Trezor One or Ledger Nano S) aim to provide a better user experience while adopting a similar principle of keeping the private key offline.
 These are more portable, cheaper than a full PC, and custom-made for cryptocurrency storage.
-See What is a Hardware Wallet (and Why You Should Use One)

 The hardware wallet industry has grown considerably in recent years, bringing dozens of different offerings to the market.
-You can check out reviews of these devices
+You can check out reviews of these devices on Binance Academy.

 Custodial vs. non-custodial